sequix/maze_generation/README.md

 # mazer
-Generate a maze with several methods, and draw the maze.
+Generate a maze with several methods, and draw the maze with matplotlib.